Bleep lives right at the heartcore of Energy Flash, my history of rave culture.

 (Ten Records, 1990)

 A mindboggling soundclash of Kingston, the Bronx, and, er, Rimini.
-The latter is whence hails the Italo-house piano vamp that chatters brightly over the tectonic plate shaking 808 bass, frisky electro beats and vast vistas of empty space that make up the rest of the track.
+The latter is whence hails the Italo-house piano vamp that chatters brightly over the tectonic plate shaking 808 bass, frisky electro beats and vast vistas of empty space that make up the rest of the track (sadly unavailable on YouTube – try the original version above).
 This mix is named after the Soundyard, the legendary 1987-90 Bradford club founded by Unique 3’s Edzy.

 Chirpy chirpy bleep bleep: ‘Tricky Disco’ represents the lighter side of UK rave circa 1990, bouncing along on an air-cushioned beat and sugared with helium-squeaky cartoon chipmunk vocals and proto-ringtone ripples of synth.
 Tricky Disco was just one of a host of alter-egos for that prolific partnership Lee Newman and Michael Wells, who also recorded as GTO, Church of Ecstasy, John + Julie (perpetrating the fearsome bass-shredder ‘Circles’), Force Mass Motion, Technohead…